 Kayak Through a Tropical Mangrove Swamp

 Move from the city jungle to a real mangrove swamp.
 Hop into a kayak and explore relatively untouched natural sanctuaries in Khatib Bongsu in the North or off mainland Singapore in Pulau Ubin, an island in the East.
-The kayak through the meandering swamp rivers past mangroves gives you a chance to understand and appreciate the wildlife that still inhabits the island, from the big lizards and monkeys to exotic birds and if you are lucky, a wild dugong!
+The kayak through the meandering swamp rivers past mangroves gives you a chance to understand and appreciate wildlife that inhabits the island, from the big lizards and monkeys to exotic birds and if you are lucky, a wild dugong!

 The Istana’s Open House